Morocco's king says boy, 5, trapped in deep well has died

 Associated Press

-IGHRAN, Morocco (AP) — The Moroccan royal palace says a 5-year-old boy who was trapped in a deep well for four days has died.
+IGHRAN, Morocco (AP) — A 5-year-old boy who was trapped for four days in a deep well in Morocco has died, the royal palace said Saturday.

 Moroccan King Mohammed VI expressed his condolences to the boy’s parents in a statement released by the palace.